Our shelter, support and crisis services for women who experience violence are still available.

 · would like to find out more so you can refer a friend or family member

-Our offices are closed to the public and we are doing our part to Flatten the Curve.
-Staff who usually work at our Simcoe Street Office, Women’s Centre of Haliburton County and Centennial Crescent Housing Community are working remotely and will continue to provide assistance by phone, text and email during regular business hours (Monday – Friday, 9:00 am – 4:30 pm).
+Staff who usually work at our Simcoe Street Office, Women’s Centre of Haliburton County and Centennial Crescent Housing Community are working remotely and continue to provide assistance by phone, text and email during regular business hours (Monday – Friday, 9:00 am – 4:30 pm).

-YWCA Peterborough Haliburton is taking full measures to protect the health of women and children we support, ourselves and our co-workers, by diligently practicing physical distancing, following best practice hand hygiene and environmental disinfecting protocols, including increased disinfecting and cleaning of shared work spaces, as outlined by Peterborough Public Health.
-Anyone with symptoms or recent travel is self-isolating for 14 days and screening is now part of all interactions.
+We are taking full measures to protect the health of women and children we support, as well as our co-workers, by diligently practicing physical distancing, following best practice hand hygiene and environmental disinfecting protocols, including increased disinfecting and cleaning of shared work spaces, as outlined by Peterborough Public Health.
+Screening is now part of all interactions.

 Many community members have kindly reached out to us, wondering how to help during this difficult time.
 We continue to accept donations online or by phone at 705-743-3526 and we thank those of you who have offered support.

-Now more than ever, we know that caring for others will help us through the most difficult times ahead.
+Now more than ever, we know that caring for others will help us through these challenging times.